-Teaching your furry new family member to go to the bathroom outside is all about patience, staying positive and keeping the same routine.
+Potty training your pup is all about patience, staying positive, and keeping the same routine.
 Your puppy will be in a strange new environment and it will take some time for him to adjust.
 It can seem like a large task at first but don’t fret.
-This process can promote great habits and create a long lasting connection between you and your pet.
+This process can promote great habits and create a long-lasting connection between you and your pet.

 Long Term Goal